-- From the remote management interface, select Operations > Clean Drive - From the front panel, select Operations > Clean Drive
+- From the RMI, select Operations > Clean Drive - From the FPI, select Menu > Operations > Clean Drive

 Taking a Library Online/Offline

 Taking a library online makes it accessible to host applications via the Storage Area Network (SAN).
 Taking a library offline makes it inaccessible to host applications via the SAN.